lubianat/tiokhin2020/notes_by_lubiana.md

 I will implement it ussing the [assertthat package](https://cran.r-project.org/web/packages/assertthat/index.html).

+Notes:

 evolution : Originally, should be 1 or 0.
-I will change it for a boolean argument (TRUE or FALSE) which is slightly better (but see note on Step 0 about boolean arguments).
+I've changed it for a boolean argument (TRUE or FALSE) which is slightly better (but see note on Step 0 about boolean arguments).

-lifespan : Positive integer.
-Let's set  a minimum of 500 and a maximum of 50 000 as reasonable max and minimum.
+lifespan : I set it as  a minimum of 500 and a maximum of 50 000.

+num_scientists : I set it as required to be divisible by max_scientists_per_q.

+exp_rate : I've set it as miminum of 1 and maximum of 20.

+sample_costs : The code throws a warning when different than 1.

 ### Actual problems